-Crime was quite prevalent in society.
-In primitive society, every man was a judge in his own cause and might was the sole measure of right.
+The crime was quite prevalent in society.
+In primitive society, every man was a judge in his own cause and might be the sole measure of right.
 Personal vengeance was allowed.
-Authorities of State found need to administer justice.
+Authorities of State found the need to administer justice.
 With the rise of political Sates Administration of justice started.
-However those States were not strong enough to regulate crime and inflict punishment on criminals.
-The law of private vengeance and violent self help prevailed in the society and the State merely regulated and prescribed rules for regulation.
-The State enforced the concept of:-

 CIVIL & CRIMINAL JUSTICE

 Crimes are public wrongs and civil wrongs.
 Blackstone writes: “Wrongs are divisible into two sorts or species, private wrongs, and public wrongs.